by Michael Edwards

 About the author:

-Michael is a 23 year old writer from London and for seven years has been writing many short stories, the occasional poem and has even tried script writing with varying degrees of success.
+Michael Edwards is a 23 year old writer from London who for seven years has been writing many short stories, the occasional poem and has even tried script writing with varying degrees of success.
 He likes to write stories that explore the inner working of people’s minds, but has a habit of creeping into the surreal or just plain bizarre, depending on how you look at it.